raylas/ansible-pve-lxc/README.md

 # ansible-pve-lxc

-ansible-pve-lxc is an Ansible playbook and set of roles for provisioning and configuring LXC containers in a [Proxmox]() virtual environment, and subsequently subscribing them to a [FreeIPA]() domain.
+ansible-pve-lxc is an Ansible playbook and set of roles for provisioning and configuring LXC containers in a [Proxmox](https://www.proxmox.com/en/) virtual environment, and subsequently subscribing them to a [FreeIPA](https://www.freeipa.org/page/Main_Page) domain.

 Functionality:

 - Provisions LXC containers on one or more PVE nodes (proxmox-lxc role)
-- Checks if existing containers are already subscribed to FreeIPA domain
+- Checks if existing containers are already subscribed to FreeIPA domain (idm-check role)
 - Configures defined containers (currently Centos 8 only) with sensible defaults (common role)
 - Subscribes defined containers (currently Centos 8 only) to FreeIPA domain (idm-client role)
 - Secures default sshd configuration